Deploy real-time reporting (RTR)

 1. Prerequisites

-2. Set up the rdb_modern database
+2. Set up the rdb_modern database (rdb_modern path only)

 3. Create service users and database objects